infinite-ace/algorithms-lab-sorting/src/main/java/com/tap/algos/BubbleSort/README.md

 `if(arrayToSort[i] > arrayToSort[i + 1])
 `

-And when we hit the last element there is no next element However we certainly know that the last element is sorted at the first phase, so there is no point to swap it.
+And when we hit the last element there is no next element and that would cause an error if we try to access it.
+However we certainly know that the last element is sorted at the first phase, so there is no point to swap it.
 That way our code is safe and it does what it's supposed to do.